TurboTax vs CPA: Which Is Right for You in 2025?

 However, TurboTax relies entirely on user input.
 It does not review your tax position holistically, evaluate audit risk, or provide professional judgment.
 If information is entered incorrectly or misunderstood, errors can go unnoticed until the IRS raises questions later.

-This limitation becomes more apparent as income sources increase, or business ownership enters the picture.
+This limitation becomes more apparent as income sources increase or business ownership enters the picture.

 What a CPA Actually Does During Tax Preparation